 Many owners find themselves caring for dogs or cats with kidney disease, a common condition that tends to occur in older pets.

 If your pet has been diagnosed, you’ve probably heard of ‘renal cat food’ or ‘renal dog food’, which is often prescribed for dogs and cats with kidney disease.
 Perhaps you’re wondering if a processed prescription diet is the best option for your pet – you’re not alone.
+Get in touch.

 The role of the kidney